-Todd Anderson focuses his practice on representing health care practitioners in the defense of medical malpractice claims, obtaining defense verdicts in complex matters including claims for wrongful death and catastrophic injury.
-With 20 years of experience defending healthcare providers, his clients have included practitioners in virtually every medical specialty as well as many of the largest hospital systems in Virginia.
-His institutional clients also have included assisted living facilities, nursing homes and dialysis centers.
+For over 25 years, Todd has focused his practice on representing health care practitioners in the defense of medical malpractice claims, obtaining defense verdicts in complex matters including claims for wrongful death and catastrophic injury.
+His clients have included practitioners in virtually every medical specialty as well as many of the largest hospital systems in Virginia.
+His institutional clients also have included assisted living facilities, nursing homes, and dialysis centers.

 In addition to success at trial, Todd has obtained other favorable outcomes both inside and outside the courtroom.
 In 2010, Todd secured pre-trial dismissal of a medical malpractice suit based on deficiencies in the plaintiff’s expert designation.
 The Supreme Court of Virginia unanimously upheld the dismissal in a landmark decision articulating, for the first time, the standard for review in assessing a trial court’s use of discretion.
 Todd also knows from experience that diligence and preparation can lead to successful results even in settlement or at mediation and he has seen this in multiple high exposure cases involving major amputations as well as in sympathetic matters involving fetal demise and pediatric injury or death.

 Todd also represents healthcare providers in disciplinary matters pending before the Virginia Department of Health Professions and he advises health care providers on legal issues related to patient care, such as record-keeping and confidentiality.

 Todd also has represented large corporations and major retailers in the defense of general tort and negligence claims involving catastrophic injuries.
 Representative cases include matters involving fires, defective products, vehicle accidents, and premises liability.